 - Dry bags for your belongings

-- All meals and non-alcoholic beverages
+- All meals and beverages (beer and dinner wine)

 - Use of rods, reels, and other tackle (can be provided if requested in advance)

 - River usage fees